Defining an Open Source User for 2023 and beyond

 Traditionally, open source libraries have been centered around software development, as collaborating on code is vital for maintaining complex software.
 It has become customary to use the number of unique code contributors as a core metric of a given library's success.
 Metrics of success drive how the overall ecosystem is maintained, including how software is designed (APIs), the audience for which usage guides are developed, the types of demos that are built, and how communications are handled.
 To bring users into fold, all these need to be revisited keeping them in mind.

-Open source is proving to be a successful model for startups.
+At the same time, open source is proving to be a successful model for startups.
 As the core maintainers of the Synthetic Data Vault project — the world's largest open source library for modeling and generating tabular synthetic data — we are constantly striving to realize the benefits of this model firsthand.
 For us, open source has been vital to building a trusted and usable machine learning system.
 With this and subsequent articles we are synthesizing our current thinking about open source, and some key lessons we have learned on our way to this point.

 Who is a user?